Methala: Transportation

 Methala is well connected by road to all parts of kerala.
 National Highway 66 passes through this town.
-The 4lane Kodungallur bypass (Kottapuram- Chanthapura Bypass) passes through.
+The four-lane Kodungallur bypass (Kottapuram- Chanthapura Bypass) passes through.
 Other major roads in this place are Kodungallur-Chalakudy Road (via Krishnankotta) and Kodungallur-Thuruthipuram road.

 The national waterway 3 ends at kottapuram in methala.
 There is a cargo terminal at kottapuram which has been built as a part of the waterway project.